Workiva/over_react/doc/built_redux_to_redux.md

 - General Component Refactor (to be done to every component):
     - Starting with a `BuiltReduxUiComponent`:
         1. Upgrade the component to `UiComponent2`.
-            - Generally this also means removing the built_redux stuff, including ensuring that the component prop class extends from `UiProps`.
+            - Generally this also means removing the built_redux stuff, including ensuring that the component prop class is a mixin on `UiProps`.
             - Check out the `UiComponent2` [transition guide](./ui_component2_transition.md) for pointers on going from `UiComponent` (which is what `BuiltReduxUiComponent` is backed by) to `UiComponent2`.
 If a component has overridden lifecycle methods that are removed, this will likely be the hardest part of the upgrade.
         1. Move your `Substate` class values into your component's props class.
 Using the `mapStateToProps` parameter of Redux's `connect` function is very similar to declaring a `Substate` class, and the properties from your `Substate` class can just be moved into props.
 Make sure at the end of this step that all references to the state in your component have a prop declared in the props class.